SPOT Gen3 Satellite Messenger Review

 Our Analysis and Hands-on Test Results

-SPOT changed their pricing in good and bad ways.
+SPOT changed their pricing again.

 When you receive your Spot Gen3 the instructions make it clear that you will need to buy a subscription for it to work.
 The setup process was relatively painless.
 Create an account, pay, and activate.
 You have several service options, see the specs for details.